Asteraceae: Floral structures

 There are usually four or five stamens.
 The filaments are fused to the corolla, while the anthers are generally connate (syngenesious anthers), thus forming a sort of tube around the style (theca).
 They commonly have basal and/or apical appendages.
 Pollen is released inside the tube and is collected around the growing style, and then, as the style elongates, is pushed out of the tube (nüdelspritze).

 The pistil consists of two connate carpels.
 The style has two lobes.
 Stigmatic tissue may be located in the interior surface or form two lateral lines.
 The ovary is inferior and has only one ovule, with basal placentation.

 Fruits and seeds

-In members of the Asteraceae the fruit is achene-like, and is called a cypsela (plural cypselae).
+In members of the Asteraceae, the fruit is achene-like, and is called a cypsela (plural cypselae).
 Although there are two fused carpels, there is only one locule, and only one seed per fruit is formed.
-It may sometimes be winged or spiny because the pappus, which is derived from calyx tissue often remains on the fruit (for example in dandelion).
-In some species, however, the pappus falls off (for example in Helianthus).
+It may sometimes be winged or spiny because the pappus, which is derived from calyx tissue, often remains on the fruit (for example, in dandelion).
+In some species, however, the pappus falls off (for example, in Helianthus).
 Cypsela morphology is often used to help determine plant relationships at the genus and species level.
-The mature seeds usually have little endosperm or none.
+The mature seeds usually have little or no endosperm.